davidsteimle/RemoteInfoGather/README.md

 $Results | ConvertTo-Json | Out-File ./MyResults.json
 ```

-Send that in an email and they can ``$DavesResults = Get-Content ./MyResults.json | ConvertFrom-Json``, or drop it on a web server, and they can ``$DavesResults = Invoke-RestMethod -Uri https://davidsteimle.net/rtpsug/MyResults.json`` and they have all the data, and can do with it what they like.
+Send that in an email and they can ``$DavesResults = Get-Content ./MyResults.json | ConvertFrom-Json``, or drop it on a web server, and they can ``$DavesResults = Invoke-RestMethod -Uri https://davidsteimle.net/rtpsug/MyResults.json`` and they have all the data, and can do with it what they like. ([JSON Link](https://davidsteimle.net/rtpsug/MyResults.json))

 However, that is a whole lot of data.
 Sometimes it is best to give what was asked for, so in this case we might want to build an accessible data set which includes the requested items in a flat object.